 Just like any other drain in your home, your garage floor drain can clog.
 When that happens, you’ll want to clear that clog right away.
 Standing water in your garage isn’t just a safety risk; it’s a draw for pest infestations, mold and health risks.
 If you find your garage drain clogged, here’s what you can do about it.

 What kind of garage floor drain do I have?

 Round floor drains are typically a metal grate set into concrete that measures up to a foot across.
 They’re the most common because they’re affordable and easy to install.
 If you have one, it’s likely located in the center of your garage.

 Trench floor drains, also referred to as channel drains, are slightly less common.
 They’re long and rectangular, with the “trenches” set into the ground and covered by a grate.
 Depending on their style, you can find them running down the center or near the door to your garage.
 These drains cost more to install, but their design makes them less likely to clog.

 - Remove any physical debris.
-Because your garage floor drain is located outdoors, it’s likely to have more gunk than other drains.
+Because your garage floor drain is located adjacent to the outdoors, it’s likely to have more gunk than other drains.
 This can include leaves, dirt, animal hair, and more.
 Use a tool like a shovel or trowel to get as much blockage out as possible.
 We recommend wearing rubber gloves during this part of the process to avoid touching anything gross.

 - Pour a pot of hot but not-quite-boiling water down the drain.
 This water will help dissolve any additional gunk attached to the walls of the drain.
 If the clog is especially bad, you could repeat the process two or three times.
 Please note that you should never use chemical drain cleaners at home.
 This includes outdoor drains.
 These types of cleaners will eat away at your pipes and drains if you use them too regularly.